idleberg/Creative-Commons-Markdown/readme.markdown

 On November 25th, 2013, [Creative Commons](http://creativecommons.org/) announced their next generation licenses: [Creative Commons 4.0](https://creativecommons.org/weblog/entry/40768).
 By default, these are available as [HTML](http://creativecommons.org/licenses/) or [plaintext](http://creativecommons.org/weblog/entry/41127).
 This project adds [Markdown](http://daringfireball.net/projects/markdown/)-formatted licenses to that list.

 Unfortunately, the output currently varies on different Markdown viewers, in particular when it comes to indentation levels.
+Version 0.1 uses tabs to indent text, which might cause some blocks to be interpreted as blocks (e.g. on GitHub); version 0.2 uses spaces, resulting in less readable files when viewed as plain text.

 If you any suggestion on the formatting, feel invited to contribute.

 ## Licenses